-Planning a trip around Bali and searching for the coolest things to do in Uluwatu in 2022?
+Planning a trip around Bali and searching for the best things to do in Uluwatu in 2023?
 Well, you’ve come to the right place, as I just spent the last 3 months living in the Uluwatu area – and it’s easily my favorite area of Bali!

 There’s this really unique and relaxing vibe down there that is hard to explain, but it aligns perfectly with the laid-back surfing culture you’ll encounter while exploring Uluwatu.
-There are so many incredible Uluwatu attractions, restaurants, bars, beaches, spas, and hotposts that you could easily spend weeks soaking up the paradise life.
+There are so many incredible Uluwatu attractions, restaurants, bars, beaches, beach clubs, spas, and hotspots that you could easily spend weeks soaking up the paradise life.

-Renting a moto and exploring all the different beaches is a must, but a personal favorite is being constantly amazed at the jaw-dropping sunsets that occur most night down in Uluwatu!
+Renting a moto and exploring all the different beaches is a must, but a personal favorite is being constantly amazed at the jaw-dropping sunsets that occur most nights down in Uluwatu!

 With the relaxing atmosphere, incredible dining options, luxurious beach clubs, and so many other amazing things to do in Uluwatu – I guarantee you’ll fall in love with this Bali destination just as much as I have!

 While you could easily spend weeks down in Uluwatu, you really can see and do just about everything here in 3-4 days!
 If you’ve been there recently, and have any recommendations you think I need to add to this list – shoot me a message on Instagram!